thacherT1D/webdevstuff/Promises/Promises.desc.md

 On the other hand, if a promise is rejected, the error of the asynchronous I/O operation is ready.
 To access it, you use the `catch()` method to register a callback.
 As soon as promise is rejected, the registered callbacks will be invoked with the error.

+*Note* You can also optionally add a rejection handler as the second parameter in the `.then` callback.

 ```text
 ┌── new Promise(executor) ──┐                  ┌── then(onFulfilled) ──┐
 │                           │                  │                       │